Jhumbl/wcc_ev_chargers/README.md

-# Westminster City Council - Electric Vehicle Charge Point Map
+# City of Westminster - Electric Vehicle Charge Point Map

 Map showing the latest distribution of EV charge points in Westminster.